Nguyen: Origin and usage

 The first recorded mention of a person surnamed Nguyễn is a description dating AD 317, of a journey to Jiaozhou undertaken by Eastern Jin dynasty officer Nguyễn Phu and his family.
 Many events in Vietnamese history have contributed to the name's prominence.
 In 1232, after usurping the Lý dynasty, Trần Thủ Độ forced the descendants of the Lý to change their surname to Nguyễn.
 When Hồ Quý Ly overturned the Trần dynasty, he killed many of their descendants so when the Hồ dynasty collapsed in 1407, many of his descendants changed their surname to Nguyễn in fear of retribution.
 In 1592, on the collapse of the Mạc dynasty, their descendants changed their surname to Nguyễn.
 In late 16th century, the Tư Mã clan from Thanh Hóa changed to Nguyễn and settled in Cochinchina.
 When the Nguyễn dynasty (the descendants of the Nguyễn Lords) took power in 1802, some of the descendants of the Trịnh Lords fearing retribution changed their surname to Nguyễn, while others fled north into China.

-A Vietnamese stele from 1687 during the Lê dynasty, recording the names of those to inherit the duty of ancestral worship and clan rituals.
+A Vietnamese stele from 1699 during the Lê dynasty, recording the names of those to inherit the duty of ancestral worship and clan rituals.
 A majority of the people listed have the surname Nguyễn.

-Other countries

-The Nguyen surname also appears in China (阮 (Ruǎn)) but is significantly less common than its Vietnamese counterpart.

 Overseas Vietnamese usage

 The prevalence of Nguyễn as a family name in Vietnam extends to outside the country, due to numerous and widespread Vietnamese emigrants.
 Outside Vietnam, the surname is commonly rendered without diacritics, as Nguyen.
 Nguyen was the seventh most common family name in Australia in 2006 (second only to Smith in Melbourne phone books), and the 54th most common in France.
 It was the 41st most common surname in Norway in 2020 and tops the foreign name list in the Czech Republic.
-Because most Icelanders use patronymic surnames Nguyen is the most common hereditary family name in Iceland.
+Because most Icelanders use patronymic surnames, Nguyen is the most common hereditary family name in Iceland.

 In the United States, Nguyen is the 38th most-common surname and is shared by more than 437,000 individuals, according to the 2010 Census; it was the 57th and 229th most-common surname, respectively, in the 2000 and 1990 censuses.
 It is also the most common exclusively East Asian surname.
 It is ranked 124th in the U.S. Social Security Index.
 Nguyen was the 57th most common surname in the whole of Australia in 2022.